Where to see Lemon sharks (Negaprion brevirostris) on dive liveaboards

-Lemon shark facts, habitat and behaviour
+Lemon sharks facts, habitat and behaviour

 The lemon shark (Negaprion brevirostris) is a gentle giant of warm coastal waters, recognised by its yellow-brown skin and blunt snout.